 Book Now

-The Purchase Tickets link in this box takes you to a list of all Raleigh tours.
-The Purchase Tickets link at the top of the blue bar takes you to a calendar that shows available dates and tickets for all tours in all seven cities.
+The Book Now link in this box takes you to the Raleigh registration page by tour.
+The Purchase Tickets and Sign Up buttons take you to a calendar that shows available dates and tickets for all tours in all cities.

 Parking is free on the street in downtown Raleigh on weekends.
 Or park in a downtown lot near Fayetteville or Wilmington Streets in the 100 or 200 S. blocks.
 The Alexander Square Deck and the Moore Square Deck are close by.

 Tours run rain or shine.
 Please dress appropriately for the weather.
-Wear comfortable shoes; walking distance is 2 to 3 miles.
-Tour runs 3 to 3.5 hours.
+Wear comfortable shoes; walking distance is 1-2 miles.
+Tour runs 2.5 to 3 hours.

 Please don’t be late!
 Meet the group 15 minutes prior to your tour time so that we can arrive at the restaurants promptly.